 What is in Tafraout?

 Once all oases were formed by a tuft of vegetation that spontaneously grew up.
 They lie like string beads in dry desert valleys or surrounded by bare mountains, where underground water comes close to the surface.
-All oases owe their existence to the presence of the water sources.
+All oases owe their existence to the presence of water sources.
 Whether it is collected underground or on the surface, or in the valley of the mountains, it is essential.
 It is remarkable that the residents still follow their old habits and consciously refused to have their oasis taken over by the modern world.
 Tafraoute is known for its herbs and with the good reputation of sagacious traders, they ensure that these are spread throughout the country.
-Tafraout is also known for the production of traditional babouche-slippers with round toes, yellow or embroidered leather.
+Tafraout is also known for the production of traditional babouche slippers with round toes, and yellow or embroidered leather.

 The painted rocks are located 3 km north of the village.
 These smooth rocks were painted in 1984 by the Belgian artist Jean Verame.
-Although the colors red, purple and blue are faded, the effect is still surreal.
+Although the colors red, purple, and blue are faded, the effect is still surreal.
 Further, at 4 km north, you will find the fertile Ameln Valley, with orchards of olive and almond trees.
 There are 26 Berber villages spread over the slopes.
 The highest village Taghdicht (2359 m) is the starting point for climbing Jebel Lekst.
 You can also admire one of the oldest rock carvings.
 The prehistoric rock drawing of the gazelle is only 2 km from Tafraoute and can easily be reached on foot or by bike.